ranjanarpit/Crime-Alert/README.md

 5. Continuously evolve and adapt by incorporating user feedback and the latest technological advancements in crime data reporting and mapping.<br><br>

 Features<br>
-1. Real-time Crime Reporting: Users can report crimes or suspicious activities instantly.
+1. Real-time Crime Reporting:<br> Users can report crimes or suspicious activities instantly.
 The system captures user input and geolocation, allowing for immediate submission to law enforcement agencies.<br>
-2. Google Maps API Integration: The application is equipped with Google Maps API for accurate geolocation tagging.
+2. Google Maps API Integration:<br> The application is equipped with Google Maps API for accurate geolocation tagging.
 Users can pinpoint exact crime locations on the map, enhancing the quality and relevance of reports.<br>
-3.Responsive User Interface: The platform is designed with a responsive front-end using HTML, CSS, and JavaScript to ensure a smooth user experience across different devices.
+3.Responsive User Interface:<br> The platform is designed with a responsive front-end using HTML, CSS, and JavaScript to ensure a smooth user experience across different devices.
 It is optimized for mobile, tablet, and desktop users.<br>
-4. Server-Side Logic with Flask: Flask is used to handle server-side logic, ensuring the system is scalable, fast, and capable of managing high volumes of data in real time.
+4. Server-Side Logic with Flask:<br> Flask is used to handle server-side logic, ensuring the system is scalable, fast, and capable of managing high volumes of data in real time.
 The application’s back-end is designed for efficient data handling and processing.<br>
-5. PostgreSQL Database: Crime Alert uses PostgreSQL to manage reports and user data.
+5. PostgreSQL Database:<br> Crime Alert uses PostgreSQL to manage reports and user data.
 The database is optimized to store, retrieve, and update crime reports efficiently, allowing for quick and reliable access to information.<br>
-6. Interactive Crime Map: Users can view a map with real-time updates of reported crimes.
+6. Interactive Crime Map:<br> Users can view a map with real-time updates of reported crimes.
 The map provides insights into crime hotspots and helps users navigate areas with a higher occurrence of criminal activities.<br>
-7. User Authentication: The application includes a secure authentication system to verify users before they report crimes, ensuring that the platform remains credible and free of spam.<br>
+7. User Authentication:<br> The application includes a secure authentication system to verify users before they report crimes, ensuring that the platform remains credible and free of spam.<br>
-8. Crime Statistics and Insights: Crime Alert aggregates reported data to provide users with detailed statistics and trends.
+8. Crime Statistics and Insights:<br> Crime Alert aggregates reported data to provide users with detailed statistics and trends.
 This feature allows users to understand the crime landscape better and encourages safer navigation of their environment.<br><br>

 Usage<br>
 Crime Alert is designed for both ordinary citizens and law enforcement agencies.
 Here’s how different users can benefit:<br>